How to Use an Anchor Link in Your Document

 What is an anchor link in QuoteCloud?

-An anchor link in QuoteCloud is a clickable link that takes a reader directly to a specific bookmark (a marked destination) inside the same document.
-Anchor links and bookmarks work together: the bookmark marks the destination and the anchor link jumps the reader to that bookmark, improving navigation within long or multi-section documents.
+An anchor link in QuoteCloud is a clickable link that takes a reader directly to a specific bookmarked destination inside the same document.
+Anchor links speed navigation by jumping readers to headings, pricing tables, terms, signatures, or any marked section without manual scrolling.

 How do anchor links and bookmarks work together?

-A bookmark marks the exact position or section in your document you want readers to jump to.
-An anchor link points to that bookmark.
-When a reader clicks the anchor link, the document scrolls directly to the bookmarked destination, so users can access important sections instantly.
+Bookmarks mark the exact position or section in your document you want readers to jump to.
+An anchor link points to that bookmarked target.
+When a reader clicks the anchor link, the document scrolls directly to the bookmark so users can access important sections instantly.

 Why should I use anchor links in my QuoteCloud documents?

-Anchor links make complex or lengthy QuoteCloud documents easier to navigate.
-They let readers jump straight to key sections—such as terms, pricing tables, or signature areas—reducing scrolling and improving the reader experience.
-This is especially useful for proposals, contracts, and multi-section sales documents.
+Anchor links make complex or lengthy documents far easier to navigate.
+They let readers jump straight to key areas such as terms, pricing tables, or signature areas, reducing scrolling and improving the reader experience.
+This is especially useful in proposals and contracts created with sales quoting software or sales proposal software, helping prospects review and accept offers faster.

 Can anchor links point to external websites as well as sections inside the document?

-No. Anchor links in QuoteCloud can only jump to bookmarks within the same document.
-To link to an external website you must use the URL link type (an external link) instead of an anchor link.
+No. Anchor links in QuoteCloud only jump to bookmarks within the same document.
+To link to an external website you must use the URL (external link) option instead of an anchor link.

 How do I create a bookmark in my QuoteCloud document?

 Use the document editor's bookmark feature to mark the destination you want readers to jump to.
-Typically this involves selecting the heading or position, inserting a bookmark, and giving it a clear name.
+Typically this involves selecting a heading or specific position, inserting a bookmark, and giving it a clear name.
 The bookmark name becomes the target you choose when creating an anchor link.

-How do I add an anchor link that jumps to a bookmark?
+How do I add an anchor link that points to a bookmark?